WHY IT’S APPEALING

 Long Beach real estate is as varied as its residents, with everything ranging from the palatial estates in Bixby Knolls, sprawling luxury homes on Naples Island, Belmont Shore, Belmont Heights and the Long Beach oceanfront, to luxury condos and artists lofts for more urban living in the downtown area.
 As well as more modestly priced homes and condos, there is something to accommodate most any lifestyle in Long Beach.

-● The prominent Bixby family, which dates back to the 1850’s in California history and eventually developed into the Bixby Land Company, were among the first developers of Long Beach commercial development, including the first Sears store to accommodate automobiles in the Long Beach area in 1928.
+- The prominent Bixby family, which dates back to the 1850’s in California history and eventually developed into the Bixby Land Company, were among the first developers of Long Beach commercial development, including the first Sears store to accommodate automobiles in the Long Beach area in 1928.
+Prime Long Beach real estate can be found in the Bixby Knolls neighborhood.

 EXPLORE LONG BEACH’S MANY NEIGHBORHOODS